-Negative emotionality may make some people more prone to alcohol or other drug problemsDecember 14th, 2012 in Addiction /
+Negative emotionality may make some people more prone to alcohol or other drug problemsDecember 14, 2012 in Medicine & Health / Addiction

 Prior research has shown that sensitivity to the stimulating effects of alcohol and other drugs is a risk marker for heavy or problematic use of those substances.
 Prior research has also shown that the personality trait of negative emotionality can have an effect on substance use.
 A new study examining how the response to an amphetamine interacts with negative emotionality to influence alcohol and drug use has found that a high level of negative emotionality may lead to problem drinking when it occurs together with sensitivity to a drug-based reward.

 Results will be published in the April 2013 issue of Alcoholism: Clinical & Experimental Research and are currently available at Early View.

 "Alcohol is commonly thought of as a sedative; in sufficient amounts, it slows people's mental and physical reactions," explained Frances H. Gabbay, research assistant professor in the department of psychiatry at the Uniformed Services University of the Health Sciences, as well as corresponding author for the study.
 "However, alcohol also has positive, stimulating effects that are particularly noticeable a short time after someone starts drinking.
 People differ in their sensitivity to these effects.
 Some may find that drinking alcohol makes them feel excited, energetic, and talkative while others may feel down, sluggish, and sedated.
 Heavy drinkers and those with a family history of alcoholism tend to report greater stimulant effects compared to light drinkers and those with no such family history."